-Limit work in progress to increase flow and improve team dynamics
+- Limit work in progress to increase flow

-Always visualise end to end value creation process
+- Always visualise the end to end value creation process

-The electronic system should support your card wall.
+- The electronic system should support your card wall, not rule it.

 The input column has a strict limit of 3 cards.
 It is used to drive out prioritisation from the backlog.
 The delivery team pull from this column; BUT only when they have capacity to deal with it.